Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 root@htpc:~# apt install xdg-utils
 ```

-`lxterminal` is a minimalist terminal emulator for the X server with few dependencies. `mousepad` is a good text editor for the graphical system with few dependencies. `xdg-utils` installs `xdg-screensaver` which is used by Retroarch to control the screensaver.
+`lxterminal` is a minimalist terminal emulator for the X server with few dependencies. `mousepad` is a good text editor for the X server with few dependencies. `xdg-utils` installs `xdg-screensaver` which is used by Retroarch to control the screensaver.

 **NOTE** The packages `ssh`, `software-properties-common`, `linux-firmware`, `git`, `pastebinit` are installed by default in Ubuntu Focal Fossa server.